-Grid'5000 has the fantastic capability of deploying an environment on almost any of its nodes.
-This means that a user can reserve any node for a given period of time, re-format one disk partition and install a full system of his choice and finally reboot the node with that system4.
+Mode of operation Grid'5000 has the fantastic capability of deploying an environment on almost any of its nodes.
+It means a user can reserve any node during a time-slot, reformat one disk partition and install a full system of his choice and finally reboot the node with that system.
 This mode of operation avoids uncertainties related to different OS or software layers encountered in most experimental environments.
-In our case, we deployed a system image based on a linux 2.6.13 kernel, and LAM [6] ver.
+In our case, we deployed a system image based on a linux 2.6.13 kernel, and LAM [7] ver.
 7.1.1 as the MPI implementation.
-To minimize the hardware influence we choose to deploy our image on nodes as homogeneous as possible.
-On all selected sites, we use bi-Opteron nodes with 2GB RAM, and only CPU frequencies vary

-(Nancy, Rennes, Nice 2.0 GHz, Toulouse 2.2 GHz, and Orsay 2.4 GHz).
+To minimize the hardware influence, we chose to deploy our image on as many homogeneous nodes as possible.
+On all selected sites, we use bi-Opteron nodes with 2GB RAM, and only CPU frequencies vary (Nancy, Rennes, Nice 2.0 GHz, Toulouse 2.2 GHz, and Orsay 2.4 GHz).